black-skulls/black-skulls/README.md

 ...
 ```

 You get a `vol.svg` created in the currect folder.
-You can open that with a browser or your favorite image editor.
+You can open that with a browser or your favorite image editor, and view the amazing Volatility graph.